This Is My Country (film)

 This Is My Country (Bayan Ko: Kapit sa Patalim) is a 1984 Philippine drama film directed by Lino Brocka from a story and screenplay written by Jose F. Lacaba.
+Starring Phillip Salvador, the film follows a struggling printing press worker who became desperate after his wife gave birth, but was forced not to join the labor strike.
+It features a supporting cast including Gina Alajar, Venchito Galvez, Paquito Diaz, Nomer Son, Rez Cortez, and Claudia Zobel in one of her last films before she died in a car accident.

-The film was a part of the main competition at the 1984 Cannes Film Festival.
+Produced by Malaya Films and Stéphan Films, the film was first premiered on May 17, 1984, as part of the main competition at the 37th Cannes Film Festival.

+It was commercially released in the Philippines on November 6, 1985, but performed poorly at the box office.
 It was selected as the Philippine entry for the Best Foreign Language Film at the 58th Academy Awards, but was not nominated.

-The film was released in the Philippines on November 6, 1985, and performed poorly at the box office.

 Plot

-Arturo "Turing" Manalastas (Phillip Salvador) together with his wife, Luz (Gina Alajar), works in a printing press.
-Turing is forced to ask for a raise from his boss after his wife becomes pregnant.
+Arturo "Turing" Manalastas (Phillip Salvador), together with his wife, Luz (Gina Alajar), works in a printing press.
+Turing is forced to ask his boss for a raise after his wife becomes pregnant.
 Turing's boss asks him to sign a waiver that he is not a member of any labor union.
-Shortly after, his friends invite him to be part of a labor union that they are planning to form but Turing has no option but to refuse due to his waiver.
+Shortly after, his friends invite him to be part of a labor union that they are planning to form, but Turing has no option but to refuse due to his waiver.
 Turing is badly treated and is called a traitor after refusing to join.
-The printing press later closes and Luz is unable to get discharged from the hospital where she is confined due to pending fees.
-Turing needs money to pay the hospital bill so Luz can finally get out of the hospital and turns to crime to acquire the money he needs.
+The printing press later closes, and Luz is unable to get discharged from the hospital where she is confined due to pending fees.
+Turing needs money to pay the hospital bill so Luz can finally get out of the hospital, and turns to crime to raise it.